Phaeochromocytoma

 How the tumour affects the adrenal glands

-The hormones control heart rate, blood pressure and metabolism (the chemical processes that keep your organs working).
+- metabolism (the chemical processes that keep your organs working)

-A phaeochromocytoma can cause the adrenal glands to produce too much of these hormones, which often results in problems such as heart palpitations and high blood pressure.
+A phaeochromocytoma can cause the adrenal glands to produce too much of these hormones, which often results in problems, such as:

 Symptoms of a phaeochromocytoma